DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 Feature creation
-create new attributes that can capture the important information in a data set much mroe efficiently than the original attributes combining features
+create new attributes that can capture the important information in a data set much more efficiently than the original attributes combining features
     - BMI -> instead of length - weight ^mV2olxCr